lordbinary11/ecareerguide-backend/RENDER_DEPLOYMENT.md

 1. Go to your database in Render dashboard
 2. Click "Connect" and select "External Database"
-3. Use a MySQL client (like MySQL Workbench) to connect
+3. Use a PostgreSQL client (like pgAdmin, DBeaver, or psql) to connect
 4. Import your `database_schema.sql` file

 ### 4.2 Update Environment Variables